2533-Emergency Medical Services Agency Specialist

 KNOWLEDGE, SKILLS, AND ABILITIES

-Knowledge of: Current paramedic or nursing techniques in either the field or hospital setting; emergency medical services systems, pertinent laws, rules and regulations; computers and health care evaluation techniques.
+Knowledge of: Current EMT, paramedic, nursing, or physician assistant techniques in either the field or hospital setting; emergency medical services systems, pertinent laws, rules and regulations; project management and quality improvement process; computers and health care evaluation techniques.

 MINIMUM QUALIFICATIONS